xvhjs2/KirkedGrabber/README.md

 - added webcam logging
 - added clipboard logging
 - added process logging
-- fixed an error where if the c2 is telegram, it wouldn't show the full config display
+- fixed a bug where if the c2 is telegram-based, it wouldn't show the full config display
 - computer name and username now uses environment variables

+changelog 2026-06-01:
+- added antivirus website blocking
+- added compatibility for older versions of chromium browsers
+- added anti-vm